icon 15 Qualities Of A Good Supervisor - Skills For Supervisors | HRDQ - HRDQ Skip to content

 Conclusion

-With these essential core competencies, managers can effectively solve any supervisory issues they may encounter and prepare for future situations that require the oversight of a knowledgeable and dedicated supervisor.
+With these essential core competencies and additional advanced competencies, managers can effectively solve any supervisory issues they may encounter and prepare for future situations that require the oversight of a knowledgeable and dedicated supervisor.

 Need more help with improving your supervisor skills?
 With the Supervisory Skills Questionnaire, you'll learn how great supervisors are the vital link between your organization and others that you work with.
 The product is a combination of assessment, employee feedback, workbooks, and a half-day supervisory skills training program that equips supervisors with the skills they need to tackle the everyday challenges they face in the workplace.